jxnblk/blog/src/posts/progressive-documentation.md

 [MDX][] was built with some of this in mind.
 It gives you the simplicity of writing markdown combined with the ability to import and use React components with JSX.
-More and more tools are adding support for MDX, which helps make it a more portable format.
-As more tools add support for MDX, using it as a documentation format becomes a no-brainer.
+More and more tools are adding support for MDX, making using it as a documentation format a no-brainer.

 ## Documentation Tools